How Do Points Work on Weight Watchers?

 When you first start Weight Watchers, there can be a lot of questions that come up as you are learning the program.
 You are learning to understand how points work, how to stick to your daily points, how to make better food choices for yourself, and many other things.
 Weight Watchers is NOT a diet, but a lifestyle and that's why it works for me.
 It is not about giving up all of the “bad” things, but about learning portion control and moderation.
 In this post, we are going to go over different types of points that are in the Weight Watchers Freestyle Program as well as some of the Frequently Asked Questions that you have about the different points!

-Your Daily Points are the amount of points that you have each day to count for your foods.
+Your Daily Points are the number of points that you have each day to count for your food.
 When you sign up for Weight Watchers, you will be given your Daily Points amount.
-The amount of points that you have will depend on factors such as your height, weight, goal weight, activity level, and others.
+The number of points that you have will depend on factors such as your height, weight, goal weight, activity level, and others.
 Be aware that as you weigh in and you start dropping pounds, your points will go down!

 Your Weekly Points are a separate allowance of points from your Daily Points.
 These points can be used a few each day, all in one day, or not at all.
 Many people like to use a few points each day and some like to save them for the weekend when they are out with family or friends as a splurge.

-FitPoints are points that you earn for activity.
+FitPoints are points that you earn for an activity.
 You can earn them from working out in the gym, taking the dogs for a walk, or chasing your toddler around the house.
-It is your choice if you want to use these towards food or not.
+It is your choice if you want to use these for food or not.

 FAQ About Points:

 What happens if I go over my daily points?

 – If you go over your daily points, points will automatically be deducted from your weekly points.